Passive Income for Retirement: 12 Creative Ideas to Boost Your Financial Security

 Here are a few examples:

-Do you have an RV that spends some time in your driveway?
+Do you have an RV, camper van, jeep or sprinter van that spends some time in your driveway?
 Rent it out!
-Outdoorsy and RVShare make it easy for you to make money from a potentially under used asset.

 Do you have a sports car?
-Sprinter van?
 Just a regular old sedan?
-Turo and GetAround are platforms that enable you to rent out your vehicles.
+Any kind of vehicle that you don’t need to use daily?

-Whether you have a little tin fishing boat, a party patio barge, a water ski boat, a sailing ketch, a luxury yacht or any other kind of floating toy, Boatsetter enables you to rent your boat and make passive income.
+Whether you have a little tin fishing boat, a party patio barge, a water ski boat, a sailing ketch, a luxury yacht or any other kind of floating toy, Boatsetter enables you to rent your boat and make passive income for retirement.

 Whatever you have, someone else might want to rent it from you.
-Zilock lets you rent out your power tools, cooking equipment, popcorn machines, ladders, anything and everything!
+Zilock does not have a fancy interface, but they help you rent out your power tools, cooking equipment, popcorn machines, ladders, anything and everything!

 Cameras are beloved expensive items.
 But, if you are willing to share, you can make some passive income.